asmaloney/gactar/README.md

 ## Design Goals

-1. amod syntax & semantics should be designed for humans to read & understand (i.e. should not require a programming background to grok).
+1. amod syntax & semantics should be designed for humans to read & understand (i.e. it should not require a programming background to grok).
-1. Only provide one way to do something in the amod language - this helps when reading someone else's code and keep the parser simple.
+1. amod should only provide one way to do something - this helps when reading someone else's code and keeps the parser as simple as possible.
+1. amod should only include functionality which is available on all implementation frameworks.
 1. gactar should be as simple as possible to set up, use, and understand.

 ## Contributing